fnordoglargh/BoardGameLeague/ABOUT.md

 * Added a small indicator to the result entering tab to signify if it is a completely new result or edited.
 Indicator resets on adding the result.
 * Existing scores are selected if tab key is used to enter a score test box on result entering screen.
+* Entities (games) are sorted after editing an existing one or adding a new one.

 ### Bug Fixes